How to Keep Your Business COVID Secure

 Government guidance states that an increase in hand-washing should take place, positioned at the entrance to the premises; putting your employees’ minds at rest knowing they are returning to a hygienic environment.
 It is also a great alternative to the endless bathroom dashes to scrub your hands to “Happy Birthday” – twice.

-screens and barriers to separate staff and back-to-back or side-to-side working where possible.
+Also on the list is the use of screens and barriers to separate staff and back-to-back or side-to-side working where possible.
 Information is also given about arrival and departure from work, including various entry points to relieve congestion, providing additional parking and bike racks, and providing more storage for workers clothes and bags.

 In terms of maintaining a clean office, the Government recommends frequent cleans, specifically high touch areas such as door handles and keyboards, printers and whiteboards.